CopperEgg/apidocs/revealuptime/samples.md

 : An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.

 keys
 : A list of keys you want to include (see 'Probe Sample Keys' below).
-This can either be a comma separated string, or an array represented by multiple HTTP parameters named "keys\[ \]".
+This can either be a comma separated string or an array represented by multiple HTTP parameters named "keys\[ \]".
 Default: "l_l, l_s, l_u, l_h"

 sample_size
 : Override the default sample size that is determined by the starttime/endtime range.
 This will only work if you specify a sample_size larger than that automatically calculated for the time range.
 If you specify a smaller sample_size, the default sample_size will be used.

 **Note:** If starttime and endtime both are not provided, the last 5 minutes of samples are returned.
-Also, if frequency of probe is greater than the duration specified for samples, the request will not return any samples.
+Also, if the frequency of probe is greater than the duration specified for samples, the request will not return any samples.

 ### Probe Sample Keys
 {% highlight sh %}